FastReports/FastReport-Cloud-Java/docs/TemplatesApi.md

 ## templatesUploadFileV2

-> TemplateVM templatesUploadFileV2(id, content, tags, icon)
+> TemplateVM templatesUploadFileV2(id, fileContent, tags, icon)

 Alternative api for upload a file to the specified folder!